 When and How to Harvest

-Harvesting sage is a simple process that can be done throughout the growing season.
-It is best to harvest sage in the morning when the leaves are dry and the essential oils are at their peak.
-The ideal time to harvest sage is in the summer when the plant is actively growing and before it begins to flower.
-Sage leaves tend to lose some of their aroma after flowering, so it is best to harvest before this time.
+Harvesting sage requires a simple process that you can repeat throughout the growing season.
+Harvest sage in the morning when the leaves feel dry, and the essential oils reach their peak.
+The best time to harvest sage comes in summer, while the plant grows actively and before it flowers.
+Sage leaves lose some aroma after flowering, so harvest them before that stage.

-To harvest sage, use a pair of sharp scissors or pruning shears to cut the stems just above a leaf node.
-This will encourage the plant to produce new growth.
-It is important to leave some leaves on the plant so that it can continue to photosynthesize and produce more leaves.
+To harvest sage, cut the stems just above a leaf node with sharp scissors or pruning shears.
+This action encourages the plant to produce new growth.
+Leave some leaves on the plant so it continues to photosynthesize and generate more foliage.

 Drying and Preservation Techniques – Growing Sage from Seed

-Drying sage is a simple and effective way to preserve the herb for later use.
-To dry sage, tie the stems together and hang them upside down in a dry, well-ventilated area.
-Once the leaves are dry and brittle, remove them from the stems and store them in an airtight container.
-Dried sage can be stored for up to a year.
+Drying sage provides a simple and effective way to preserve the herb for later use.
+Tie the stems together and hang them upside down in a dry, well-ventilated area.
+Once the leaves turn dry and brittle, strip them from the stems and store them in an airtight container.
+You can keep dried sage for up to a year.

-Another way to preserve sage is by freezing it.
-To freeze sage, wash and dry the leaves, then chop them finely and place them in an ice cube tray.
+You can also preserve sage by freezing it.
+Wash and dry the leaves, chop them finely, and place them in an ice cube tray.
 Fill the tray with water and freeze.
-Once the cubes are frozen, remove them from the tray and store them in a freezer bag.
-Frozen sage can be added directly to soups, stews, and sauces.
+Once the cubes harden, remove them from the tray and store them in a freezer bag.
+Add frozen sage directly to soups, stews, and sauces.

 Using Fresh vs. Dried Sage